kubetail-org/hookahjs/README.md

  * iOS 6+
  * Android 4.4+

 Note: HookahJS uses CSS @keyframes to detect new DOM elements automatically.
-To use HookahJS in older browsers (IE9-) you can initialize DOM elements explicitly with `hkjs.init()`.
+To use HookahJS in IE9 you can initialize DOM elements explicitly with `hkjs.init()`.

 ## Documentation